AndyUGA/CryptpocurrencyWatchList/README.md

 - Utilize AngularJS $http service to retrieve data from CoinMarketCap API
 - Utilize AngularJS NgClass Directive to dynamically modify font color
 - Utilize AngularJS ngRepeat to instantiate a template for each cryptocurrency
+- Utilize AngularJS ngoption to allow user to select how many cryptocurrencies to display
 - Utilize Bootstrap's card component for the base layout structure to display each cryptocurrency
 - Utilize Bootstrap Grid System to design responsive website
 ---------------------------------------------------------------------------------------------------------------------------